 1 teaspoon pure vanilla extract

 1 cup (240 ml) heavy cream

 1/4 cup (60 ml) orange liqueur (such as Cointreau or Grand Marnier)

 Orange zest, for garnish

 1. To make the crust, preheat the oven to 350 degrees F. Crumble the cookies in the work bowl of a food processor and process until finely ground.
 Alternatively, you can put them in a bag and whack them with a rolling pin until finely crushed.
-Pour the butter into the drums and mix (hands are the best for this) until the butter is fully incorporated and the texture is that of wet sand.
-Firmly press the drums against the sides of a 9-inch (23-cm) pie pan, then against the bottom of the pan (the underside of a measuring cup works well for smother the bottom crust).
+Pour the butter into the crumbs and mix (hands are the best for this) until the butter is fully incorporated and the texture is that of wet sand.
+Firmly press the crumbs against the sides of a 9-inch (23-cm) pie pan, then against the bottom of the pan (the underside of a measuring cup works well for smother the bottom crust).
 Chill the crust for at least 15 minutes to help prevent it from crumbling when serving.

 2. Bake the crust for 10 minutes, and then let it cool completely.

 3. Make the filling: Put the egg whites in the fridge to keep cold.
 Beat the egg yolks with 1/3 cup (65g) of the sugar until light and frothy.
 Beat in the orange juice, liqueur, vanilla, and salt.
 In a separate small bowl, sprinkle the gelatin over 1/3 cup (75ml) cold water to allow it to bloom.

 4. In a double boiler or in a metal bowl set over a pot of simmering water, whisk the yolk mixture constantly until it’s slightly thickened and just coats the back of a spoon (a digital-read thermometer will read 175 degrees F when it’s done).
 Remove it from the heat and slightly whisk in the gelatin mixture until it is completely dissolved.